 Republicans and Democrats collaborated to create this sevenfold increase.
 Former US presidents Nixon, Reagan, Clinton, and George W. Bush, as well as both parties in Congress, passed draconian federal drug and sentencing laws while state governments and local prosecutors embarked on a 30-year incarceration binge.
 The result of this irresponsible, cross-party consensus is that the US now has by far the largest prison population in the world, both in terms of absolute numbers and rate of incarceration.
 The United States has 716 people incarcerated for every 100,000 people in the population.
 In comparison, China’s rate is about 121 for every 100,000 people.

-The result of this irresponsible, cross-party consensus is that the US now has the largest prison population in the world.
 In recent years, the bipartisan incarceration ideology has begun to crack.
 The left, including mainstream Democrats, have started to recognize mass incarceration as a human rights violation, tied closely to racism.
 This change was most recently highlighted by the Department of Justice’s surprise announcement on Aug.
 18 that it would start phasing out private prisons for federal inmates.
 Somewhat surprisingly, the right has also begun to question the prison system, as David Dagan and Steven Teles report in their new book Prison Break: Why Conservatives Turned Against Mass Incarceration.

 According to Dagan and Teles, the right’s move away from incarceration has been a long time coming.
 Conservative evangelical activists like Charles Colson—a Nixon aide who served time in prison—have been trying to highlight the plight of prisoners for decades.
 Over the decades, evangelicals managed to convince some conservative leaders of the moral wrongs of imprisonment and partner with centrist think tanks to create reform proposals.
 More recently, conservative activists and politicians have begun to highlight the cost of prison and to emphasize the ways in which a massive government gulag is at odds with the conservative vision of small government.

-Conservative arguments gained more salience as crime rates dropped, making tough-on-crime policies less powerful.
 These arguments gained more salience as crime rates dropped nationwide, making tough-on-crime policies less powerful electorally.
 Eventually, even Newt Gingrich, formerly a rabid advocate for lock-em-up policies, changed his position.
 As Prison Break chronicles, the Republican House Speaker “who once called for a World War III like assault on the drug trade and championed prison construction in his Contract with America” actually said in 2013 “I think race has an enormous impact on decision after decision … And I think it would be very healthy for the country and for the Congress to re-evaluate … the whole way we’ve dealt with prison.”
 In the 1990s, the Clinton administration and Newt Gingrich were united in pushing for tougher sentencing.
 Now, Hillary Clinton and Newt Gingrich are united in condemning the racism of mass incarceration.

 If Republicans and Democrats agree on ending mass incarceration, will prison populations start to fall as quickly as they rose?
 There are at least a few hopeful signs.
 The Justice Department decision is a good start, of course.
 Also of note is Texas, a conservative state with one of the largest prison populations in the country, which began in 2006 to shift away from building new prisons and towards drug and mental-health treatment.
 Incarceration rates in Texas fell by 10% between 2008 and 2013, and crime rates declined as well.
 Now other conservative states like Georgia are starting to follow Texas’ example, contributing to a nationwide drop in prison populations for the first time in decades.